davideliason/davidposts.com/source/_posts/BSG-Enigma-Exploring-The-Mystical-Elements-of-the-Best-SciFi-Series-Ever.md

 {% asset_img ADX_table-saw.jpg Table Saw. %}

-Another favorite tool of makers is the laser-cutting machine, which was used to precisely cut out thin sheets of wood (pine) for (in this case, the Raspberry Pi).
+Another favorite tool of makers is the laser-cutting machine, which was used to precisely cut out thin sheets of wood (pine) - in this case, for the Raspberry Pi touchscreen.
 &nbsp;

 {% asset_img ADX-Laser-Cutter.jpg Laser Cutter. %}